bituls/apt-caching/README.md

 apt_cacher_host: Host of the apt caching server running apt-cacher-ng.
 E.g 127.0.0.1 (default)
 apt_cacher_port: Port to the apt caching server.
 Default is 3142
-enable_caching: Whether this role should enable caching for apt.
+apt_caching: Whether this role should enable caching for apt.
 Default is no. You must explicitly enable this which is useful for automated setups

 Dependencies
 ------------